 5. They cannot be trusted: it is not difficult to be ‘caught short’ by our feelings.
 Anyone who has experienced high anxiety, or fallen in love, will know this.
 It is not difficult to feel we have no control over the waves of high emotion that arise.
 BUT IT DOES NOT HAVE TO BE LIKE THAT!!
 It is possible to make our emotions into allies; ones that tell us things we need to know.

-6. Emotions are inherently positive or negative: here I refer back to point 3, above.
-Consider this: who says this feeling is positive, and that feeling is negative?
-True, a lot of people might vote for happy as ‘good’ and anxiety as ‘bad’.
-Even so, not everyone does and the exercise on this web page helps to demonstrate how we’ve learned to value different thoughts and feelings – in an often very personal way.
+6. Emotions are inherently positive or negative: Dan and I share a concern about this myth.
+It’s a label, and a bit black-and-white for starters.
+Consider this as well: who says this feeling is positive, and that feeling is negative?
+A view of my header illustration relating to compassion focused therapy (CFT) might have something to say about that.
+True, some people might vote for happy as ‘good’ and anxiety as ‘bad’.
+The Amygdala, the part of our older and not so smart sibling, processing high emotion does not make that judgement, or any judgement.
+It just responds very rapidly to defend us.
+The exercise on this web page helps to demonstrate how we’ve learned to value different thoughts and feelings – in an often very personal way.